Anne Grey, Baroness Hussey: Early life

 Grey was born around 1490 in Ruthin, Denbighshire, Wales.

 Her father was George Grey, 2nd Earl of Kent (1454–1505), the son of Edmund Grey, 1st Earl of Kent and Katherine Percy, Countess of Kent.
-Edmund descended from John of Gaunt 1st Duke of Lancaster, himself the son of King Edward III of England.
-Katherine also descended from John of Gaunt, by his third wife Katherine Swynford, as well as another of Edward III's sons, Lionel of Antwerp, 1st Duke of Clarence.
+Edmund descended from John of Gaunt, 1st Duke of Lancaster, himself the son of King Edward III.
+Katherine also descended from John of Gaunt, by his third wife Katherine Swynford, as well as another of Edward III's sons, Lionel of Antwerp, Duke of Clarence.

 Anne's mother was Grey's second wife, Catherine Herbert (died 1506) who was the daughter of William Herbert, 1st Earl of Pembroke, the second son of Sir William ap Thomas of Raglan, a member of the Welsh gentry; and Anne Devereux, the daughter of Sir Walter Devereux, Lord Chancellor of Ireland.

 Her elder half-brother, Richard Grey, 3rd Earl of Kent (c.
 1478–1524), succeeded their father when she was about 15 years old.
 Richard married Elizabeth Hussey, who was the sister of Grey's husband, but had no children.